-During fiscal year 2021, net position increased by \$497,535.
-The increase was due to an increase in capital grants received for the purchase of brush removal trucks and the City's drainage plan.
-There were also decreases in general government and public safety expenditures related to supplies and small equipment compared to fiscal year 2020.
+During fiscal year 2022, net position increased by \$576,357.
+The increase was due to an increase in capital grants received for the purchase of fire protection equipment, road improvements, and the City's drainage plan.

-Expenses totaled \$1.7 million and \$1.8 million during fiscal years 2021 and 2020, respectively.
-The City's expenses were incurred primarily in the area of general government and public safety, comprising 74% and 77% of total expenses during fiscal years 2021 and 2020, respectively.
+Expenses totaled \$2.7 million and \$1.7 million during fiscal years 2022 and 2021, respectively.
+The City's expenses were incurred primarily in the area of general government and public safety, comprising 74% of total expenses during fiscal years 2022 and 2021.